tfogo/mongodb-go-tutorial/README.md

 options := options.Find()
 options.SetLimit(2)

-// Here's an array of types to store the decoded documents in var results []*Trainer
+// Here's an array in which you can store the decoded documents var results []*Trainer

 // Passing nil as the filter matches all documents in the collection